 The gNB-CU may use the UE Context Modification procedure to modify or release the prepared resources of candidate cells in the (candidate) gNB-DU and use the UE Context Release procedure to release the UE context in the (candidate) gNB-DU.

 For intra-DU LTM, DDDS from gNB-DU to CU-UP is not needed for those DRBs for which RLC is not re-established.
 FFS on whether or how to capture it in spec.

 For intra-CU inter-DU LTM, target gNB-DU sends initial DDDS using the new UL TEID to CU-UP after target gNB-DU detects the UE access (following legacy).
 FFS on how to capture in spec.

 The (candidate) gNB-DU may use the UE Context Modification Required message to release the candidate cells, and the gNB-CU shall not reject.

 The (candidate) gNB-DU may use the UE Context Modification Required procedure to request to cancel the prepared resources of a subset of candidate cells in it and use the UE Context Release Request procedure to request to release all candidate cells in it.

+R3-232090, TP for 38.401, (Huawei), was agreed.

+R3-232171, TP for 38.473, (E///), was agreed.

 Selective activation of cell groups